 Many organizations have no formal BYOD policy in place or do not consider the consequences for a policy similar to this one, where an employee retains devices after leaving the company.
 Often, this is not realized until it is too late.
 You can protect your company from data loss and leak disasters due to BYOD by using the cybersecurity and data migration tools provided by Spinbackup.

-Spinbackup is a useful tool for cases like this, as it allows organizations to migrate and secure data quickly and safely.
+Spinbackup is a useful tool for cases like this, as it allows organizations to migrate and secure G Suite data quickly and safely.
 Without Spinbackup, had the company wanted to retain a copy of all the user data, the easiest way to do it would be by taking ownership of the employee’s G Suite account and changing the password.
 However, this would mean the company continued to pay a $10 a month licence fee for an employee no longer at the company.
-Using Spinbackup to migrate data in this way is not only quick and easy, but it can also save a lot of money in the long-term.
+Using Spinbackup to securely migrate G Suite data in this way is not only quick and easy, but it can also save a lot of money in the long-term.

 If your company has experienced a similar situation, or you are concerned about employee data use and BYOD, please share your thoughts and experiences in the comment section.
 Your feedback can help Spinbackup in developing future product updates and may help prevent other businesses from repeating the same mistakes.